 Tamil Nadu facts – Overview, geography, temples, etc.

-Tamil Nadu is a state in Southern India.
-Famous for its rich history and unique architecture, the state is home to some of the oldest historical structures in India.
-This article provides all the general information and facts about Tamil Nadu.
+Tamil Nadu is a state in southern India known for its rich history, ancient temples, and unique architecture.
+The state is home to some of the oldest historical structures and cultural traditions in India.
+This article provides general information and interesting facts about Tamil Nadu.
 Let’s read.

 Facts about Tamil Nadu

-Tamil Nadu is the tenth-largest state in terms of area and the sixth-largest in terms of population.
-It is bordered by three states – Kerala, Andhra Pradesh, and Karnataka.
+Tamil Nadu is the tenth-largest state in India in terms of area and the sixth-largest in terms of population.
+It is bordered by the states of Kerala, Andhra Pradesh, and Karnataka, as well as the Union Territory of Puducherry.

-Kanyakumari, the southernmost tip of Peninsular India is located in Tamil Nadu.
-The state has a long coastline with the Bay of Bengal, Laccadive Sea, Gulf of Mannar, and Palk Strait.
-All these water bodies are part of the large Indian ocean.
+Kanyakumari, the southernmost tip of Peninsular India, is located in Tamil Nadu.
+The state has a long coastline along the Bay of Bengal, Laccadive Sea, Gulf of Mannar, and Palk Strait.
+All of these water bodies are part of the larger Indian Ocean.

-The highest peak in Tamil Nadu is Doddabetta which stands at an elevation of 2,637 meters above sea level.
-The peak is located in Ooty (Udhagamandalam).
-Kaveri (Cauvery) is the most important river in the state which helps agricultural activities, particularly in the plains.
+Tamil Nadu’s highest peak is Doddabetta, which stands at an elevation of 2,637 meters above sea level.
+The peak is located near Ooty (Udhagamandalam).
+The Kaveri River (Cauvery) is the most important river in the state and plays a major role in agriculture, particularly in the plains.

 Tourism in Tamil Nadu